noursaidi/udmi/docs/specs/gateway.md

 ### telemetry

-Telemetry is handled similarly, with the gateway responsible for proxying data from local devices through to UDMI.
+[Telemetry](../messages/telemetry.md) is handled similarly, with the gateway responsible for proxying data from local devices through to UDMI.
 In many cases, this would be translating specific device points into a [_pointset_ message](../../tests/event_pointset.tests/example.json).

 ### metadata

-A [proxy device metadata section](../../tests/metadata.tests/proxy.json) describes _localnet_ with the presence of the device on a local network.
+A [proxy device metadata section](../../tests/metadata.tests/proxy.json) describes [_localnet_ block](../../gencode/docs/metadata.html#localnet)with the presence of the device on a local network.
 This can/should be used for initial programming and configuration of the device, or to validate proper device configuration.
 The gateway implementation itself would not directly deal with this block.